Replication Types

 Amazon EC2 Replication

-Amazon EC2 replication creates identical copies (i.e. replicas) of your Amazon EC2 instances as AMIs, ensuring business continuity in case primary instances or the whole region become unavailable.
-NAKIVO Backup & Replication allows for replicating instances either inside the same region or to another one.
+Amazon EC2 replication creates identical copies of Amazon EC2 instances as Amazon Machine Images (AMIs), ensuring business continuity if primary instances or an entire region become unavailable.
+NAKIVO Backup & Replication allows you to replicate Amazon EC2 instances either within the same region or across regions.

 To learn how to create VMware, Hyper-V, and Amazon EC replication jobs, refer to the corresponding topics in Replication.